Lip Lift Pensacola

 Patients should have allergic rhinitis controlled and cannot be using any nicotine containing substances.

-Local anesthesia in the office, IV sedation and local anesthesia at a surgical facility or general anesthesia at a surgical facility.
+Local anesthesia in the office or general anesthesia at a surgical facility.

 Most patients go home after surgery and do not require a night in the hospital.